 HMRC and the gig economy

-New side hustle tax rules will very soon make it easier for HMRC to learn about people’s secondary incomes.
+New side hustle tax rules now make it easier for HMRC to learn about people’s secondary incomes.

-From 1st January 2024, a wide range of apps and websites that facilitate side hustles will have to share user details with the taxman.
-These will include bank account details.
+From 1st January 2024, a wide range of apps and websites that facilitate side hustles have had to share user details with the taxman.
+These include bank account details.

-Currently, some of these sites such as AirBnb already report user income details to HMRC.
-However the new rules will make this an automatic requirement for many different organisations.
+Currently, some of these sites such as AirBnb already reported user income details to HMRC.
+However the new rules now make this an automatic requirement for many different organisations.

 Enforcing side hustle tax rules